-The services of APO focus on these areas:
+The services at Aggieland Pregnancy Outreach focus on these areas:

 - Support for women and men experiencing unplanned pregnancies